-Today I played at English Turn in New Orleans with David, a good player from Detroit.
-On one hole, I hit a ten-foot birdie putt and, almost immediately, moaned that I hadn't hit it.
-Sure enough, the putt rolled in.
+Today I played at English Turn in New Orleans with David.
+I asked him to join me as we were both singles.
+On one hole, I hit a ten-foot birdie putt and immediately moaned that I hadn't hit it.
+Sure enough, the putt just made it to the hole and dropped in.

 David said: "You owe me two bucks for grousing."

-He explained that this is a rule with the guys he plays with.
-It's a dollar if you grouse and the shot turns out okay.
+He explained that this is a rule with the guys he plays with back in Detroit.
+You owe each guy in your group a dollar if you grouse and the shot turns out okay.
 If it turns out really good, it's two bucks.
 I think it's a heckuva good rule.
 And it would soon teach me to keep my grousing to myself.

-We had a great day on the course. after starting the day with a chip in for birdie on the first hole, David capped it off by making a great birdie on the 476 yard par four 18th--bookend birdies.
-His second shot on 18 from 208 yards into the wind ended up about five feet from the pin.
-The guy can play.
+We had a great day on the course.
+After starting the day with a chip in for birdie on the first hole, David capped it off by making a great birdie on the 476 yard par four 18th--bookend birdies.
+His second shot on 18 from 208 yards into a pretty stiff breeze ended up about five feet from the pin.
+The guy can really play.
 As for me, I did manage to play the back nine in even par for a 77.
 But I played from the whites.
 David played from the tips.

-Anyway, I'm planning on instituting the grousing rule next year when I tee it up with my buddies back home.
-Hopefully it will motivate me to keep my pissing and moaning to myself.
+I'm planning on instituting the grousing rule next year when I tee it up with my buddies back home.
+Hopefully it will motivate me to keep my moaning to myself.